 - Impaired cognitive function

-- Burnout: Overall exhaustion due to an excess of stress over an extended period of time
+- Burnout: overall exhaustion due to an excess of stress over an extended period of time

 - Anchoring bias: the tendency to inappropriately rely on initial perception or information, which hinders later judgment when new information becomes available (e.g., favoring a diagnosis proposed earlier despite new evidence)

-- Framing bias: the tendency to be influenced by how information is presented (e.g., the order of symptoms and/or emphasis placed on specific findings).
+- Framing bias: the tendency to be influenced by how information is presented (e.g., the order of symptoms and/or emphasis placed on specific findings)

 - Visceral bias: a tendency for clinical decisions to be influenced by positive or negative feelings towards the patient (e.g., doubts regarding symptoms when described by a patient with substance use disorder)

-Responding to medical errors
+Responding to adverse events

 - Implement corrective measures immediately to minimize patient harm.

-- Clearly admit an error has occurred
+- Clearly admit an error has occurred.

-- Express personal regret and apology
+- Express personal regret and apologize.

-- Describe corrective steps and future preventative steps
+- Describe corrective steps.

-- Allow ample time for questions and continued dialogue
+- Allow ample time for questions and continued dialogue.